marcoklein/impftermin/README.md

 ## Environment variables

 You may configure a `.env`.
 Using Telegram is optional.
-Check their docs if you want to configure a bot get notifications about open appointments.
+Check their docs if you want to configure a bot to get notifications about open appointments.

 ```
 TELEGRAM_TOKEN=